 What are the best tires for rain?
 Tire that are properly maintained.
 To ensure tires are working at their best, make sure you implement a maintenance routine that includes the following:

-Keep your tires properly inflated.
+Checking for proper tire inflation.
 The correct air pressure for your tires is specified by the vehicle manufacturer and can be found on the vehicle door edge, door post, glove box door or fuel door.
 It is also listed in the owner's manual.
 The number listed on the side of the tire is not the recommended air pressure for your tire -- it is the maximum air pressure for the tire.
 You should check your tire's air pressure at least once a month.
 It takes five minutes and will save you money and headaches down the road.

+Rotating tires.
 Have your tires rotated at least every 6,000 - 7,000 miles.
 This will aid in detecting alignment problems and help prevent irregular wear.